sam-ludlow/mame-ao/README.md

 - Save Saved State: `F6`
 - Load Saved State: `F7`

-NOTE: When saving state you have to then press another key or button to name the save, so you can have many.
+NOTE: When saving state you have to then press another key or button to name the save, so you can have several.

 - Snap Screen: `F12`